costajob/app-servers/README.md

 ##### Considerations
 Elixir performance are pretty solid but not stellar.
-To be fair the BEAM VM (on which Elixir and Erlang runs) is not known to be fast (compared to JVM for example), but to grant reliability and resilience over a distributed system.
+To be fair the BEAM VM (on which Elixir and Erlang runs) is not famous to be fast, but to grant reliability and resilience over a distributed system.

 ##### Concurrency and parallelism
 Elixir relies on the BEAM VM to distribute the workloads on all of the available cores, thus supporting parallelism quite nicely.